fastscape-lem/fastscapelib/doc/source/install.md

 ### Using Conda

 Fastscapelib [conda] packages are available for all stable versions via the conda-forge channel.
-You can install Fastscapelib's C++ headers all dependencies using the following command (alternatively you can use [mamba]):
+You can install Fastscapelib's C++ headers and all the dependencies using the following command (alternatively you can use [mamba]):

 ```bash
 $ conda install fastscapelib -c conda-forge